 German chamomile oil

-- an extremely healing oil, especially if you have sensitive skin, German chamomile oil is widely used in skincare oils that are designed to improve dry, inflamed, or irritated skin
+- an extremely healing oil, especially if you have sensitive skin, German chamomile oil is widely used in face oils that are designed to improve dry, inflamed, or irritated skin

 - it’s the skincare oil you should turn to if you want to treat specific conditions such as eczema and dermatitis